NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Dependencies Between Options

-A given module generally declares one option that produces a result to be used elsewhere, which in this case is `scripts.output`.
+A given module generally declares one option that produces a result to be used elsewhere, in this case `scripts.output`.

 Options can depend on other options, making it possible to build more useful abstractions.